openfaas/workshop/lab4.md

 The API Gateway has a default of 20 seconds, so let's test out setting a shorter timeout on a function.

 ```
-$ faas new --lang python sleep-for
+$ faas-cli new --lang python sleep-for
 ```

 Edit `handler.py`: